Counselling Team

 Counselling isn’t required to start egg freezing, but it’s strongly recommended.
 Egg freezing can bring up a lot—stress, uncertainty, pressure, grief, relief, all of it—and having support in place can make the process feel more manageable.

 Because it’s not just a medical decision.
 It’s often a life decision.
 Even when you feel confident about freezing your eggs, you might still be carrying questions like “Am I doing this too early?”
 “What if it doesn’t work?” or “Why does this feel emotional when it’s supposed to be empowering?”
-Counselling can help you sort through that, reduce stress, and feel more grounded going in.
+Counselling can help you sort through that, reduce stress, feel more grounded going in, more prepared throughout, and with more certainty about future plans.

 Yes.
 EVOLVE recommends counselling because independent studies show it can help ease stress related to treatment.
 Even one or two sessions can give you coping strategies you can use throughout monitoring, retrieval, and the waiting periods in between.

 They’re recommended by EVOLVE, but they are external counsellors.
-That means you’re working with an independent professional who specializes in fertility‑related support.
+That means you’re working with an independent mental health professional who specializes in fertility‑related support.

 The recommended counsellors offer in-person and virtual appointments.
 They have offices in proximity to EVOLVE, which makes it easier to fit counselling into your schedule during your egg freezing journey.